Tomorrow's World: Incidents

-On April 22 1981, BBC graphic designer 29 year old Doug Burd (April 27 1952 - 1981), of College Road in Isleworth, was piloting a bizarre kit-built aircraft called Rutan Quickie G-BHUK, housed at Cranfield University.
+On 22 April 1981, 29-year-old BBC graphic designer Doug Burd, of College Road in Isleworth, was piloting a bizarre kit-built aircraft called Rutan Quickie G-BHUK, housed at Cranfield University.
 It collided with a Cessna 152, piloted by Stephen Fernley from Denham Air School, over Bedfordshire.
-The 'Quickie' landed on a mentally handicapped institution, killing the pilot.
+The 'Quickie' landed on an institution for the mentally handicapped, killing the pilot.

-He had studied Graphic Design (Illustration) at the Twickenham College of Technology in the early 1970s, with graphic designer Bob Cosford, the designer of the title sequence of Grange Hill and Juliet Bravo.
-Doug Burd was the graphic designer for series 3 and 4 of Blake's 7, and the title sequence to 1981 The Hitchhiker's Guide to the Galaxy (TV series) and the 1981 The Day of the Triffids (1981 TV series).
-In 1980 he was nominated for the British Academy Television Craft Award for Best Titles & Graphic Identity for the title sequence of the 1979 Tinker Tailor Soldier Spy (TV series).
+Burd had studied graphic design (illustration) at the Twickenham College of Technology in the early 1970s, under Bob Cosford, the designer of the title sequence of Grange Hill and Juliet Bravo.
+Burd was the graphic designer for series 3 and 4 of Blake's 7, and the title sequence to The Hitchhiker's Guide to the Galaxy (1981) and The Day of the Triffids (1981).
+In 1980, he was nominated for the British Academy Television Craft Award for Best Titles & Graphic Identity for the title sequence of Tinker Tailor Soldier Spy (1979).

 Final years

 By the late 1990s, the live studio demonstrations had been dropped in favour of purely pre-recorded items.
 The final series, presented by Adam Hart-Davis, Kate Humble and Roger Black, attempted to revert to the original live format of the show, even using a remix of one of the theme tunes used during its more successful years.
-However, ratings continued to fall and with only three million viewers the BBC decided to axe the show.
-At the time they said that they would produce a number of science special editions under the Tomorrow's World brand from time to time.
+However, ratings continued to fall and, with only three million viewers, the BBC decided to axe the show.
+At the time, it said that it would produce a number of science special editions under the Tomorrow's World brand from time to time.
 The "Tomorrow's World Roadshow" appeared in 2004, with Gareth Jones (co-host of CITV's How 2) and Katie Knapman taking the helm as the last presenters of a show bearing the Tomorrow's World name, before a partial return to television in 2007.

 For the 1000th episode, a commemorative CD was produced by Nimbus Records.
 It contained audio tracks of the four theme tunes that were used from 1965 to the early 1990s.
-1,000 copies were made and given away in a competition.
+One thousand copies were made and given away in a competition.
 The CD was notable as being the first holographic audio compact disc ever made.

 On 14 September 2009, the BBC made some clips and episodes available online.

 In the United States, episodes of the series aired on the cable channel TechTV between 2001 and 2003.